Rusbel1/hotel-trivoli/README.md

 ## Before running

-Make shure you have installed the following programms:
+Make sure you have installed the following programms:
 - node
 - npm
 - yarn